Canvas Accessibility Guidance

 Canvas course accessibility adheres to the Web Content Accessibility Guidelines (WCAG) Level AA, focusing on universal design principles like screen reader compatibility, keyboard navigation, and structural consistency.
 Key standards include using descriptive alt text, proper heading hierarchies, high color contrast, and captioned multimedia.

-The Canvas Course Accessiblity Checklist web page provides a checklist for the accessiblity options within a Canvas Course.
-You will also find information for using the Canvas Accessibility Checker in the Canvas rich content editor.
+The Digital Accessiblity Checklist for Canvas web page provides a checklist for the accessiblity options within a Canvas Course.

-Within Canvas you will find a powerful accessibility checker -- UDOIT (Universal Design Online content Inspection Tool).
+UDOIT (Universal Design Online content Inspection Tool) is another built-in accessibility checker.
 UDOIT scans Canvas course materials including Canvas pages, documents, images, videos, and links.
 It highlights common accessiblity issues, and the impact of these issues directly influences the accessibility score it reports.
+The Understanding UDOIT Accessibility Issues webpage provides information about common accessibiity issues found in Canvas content.

 All digital course materials must comply with these standards by April 24, 2026, per ADA Title II updates.- Perceivable - Can all students see or hear the content?